-In view of this backdrop, here is an attempt to give certain guidelines if you happen to be at the tourist location Piraeus for the first time as the problem of language is bound to be there and most of the information available in the city or either over the internet is gloomily not in English.
+Here is an attempt to suggest few travel tips, guidelines.
+If you happen to be at Piraeus’s tourist location for the first time, the language problem is bound to be there.
+Most of the information available in the city or over the internet is gloomily not in English.

 Monastiraki metro stop:

-If your journey begins in the city of Athens rather than at the airport, the cheapest way to get to Piraeus is by the simple & easily available metro.
-Monastiraki metro stop is the best option where you don’t have to change trains if you just start your journey at Monastiraki in the first place.
+From Athens, the cheapest way to get to Piraeus is by the readily available metro.
+Monastiraki metro stop is the best option where you don’t have to change trains.

 Other stations direct to Piraeus are ‘Tission’ & ‘Omonia’.
-You can also take the ‘Syntagma station' which is the new & beautiful metro spot with a transfer in Monastiraki that will drop you right in front of the Piraeus Central Port.
+You can also take the ‘Syntagma station’, the new & beautiful metro spot with a transfer in Monastiraki that will drop you right in front of the Piraeus Central Port.

 Express bus, Trolleys:

-One can also avail the mode of express bus facility & trolleys from Athens international airport where a very good network from E96 connects the airport with the port of Piraeus, metro line 1.
+One can also avail of the express bus facility & trolleys from Athens international airport, where an excellent network from E96 connects the airport with the port of Piraeus, metro line 1.

-Bus and trolley tickets can be purchased at special booths and kiosks near the bus stops.
-The tickets prices are sensibly charged.
+Bus and trolley tickets can be purchased at booths and kiosks near the bus stops.
+The ticket prices are sensibly charged.

-You can validate your ticket by asserting it into one of the meters that will get punched and dated.
+You can validate your ticket by asserting it into one of the meters that will get punched.

-Be cautious & keep the ticket until you leave the bus since it’s not uncommon to have a ticket-checker to check their validity.
-If you are found that you haven’t punched your tickets, then chances of penalty/fine can’t be avoided that might require you to pay a few Euros.
-So, better prevent the embarrassment by following the correct procedures.
+Be cautious & keep the ticket until you leave the bus since it’s not uncommon to have a ticket-checker check their validity.
+If you are found that you haven’t punched your tickets, then chances of penalty/fine can’t be avoided that might require you to pay a few euros.
+So, better to prevent embarrassment by following the correct procedures.

 DO NOT validate your 24-hour ticket more than once.